 St. Thomas Aquinas Catholic Parish offers the opportunity for parishioners to purchase Christmas gift cards and gifts for needy families in the Waterford community through The Giving Tree.

 If you have questions or need additional information, please contact:

-The St. Thomas Aquinas Christian Women’s Group is open to all women of the Parish: single, married, widowed, or divorced; whether they have children.
-Program topics of monthly meetings are spiritual, educational, and occasionally social.
+The St. Thomas Aquinas Christian Women’s Group is open to all women in the Parish: single, married, widowed, or divorced.
+Program topics for monthly meetings are spiritual, educational, and occasionally social.
 The Christian Women sponsor events to raise money for the various needs of the parish.
 Regardless of age, all women are encouraged to join for spiritual and social benefits.

 Meetings take place as needed and are announced in the bulletin or on this website.

 For more information about the Christian Women Ministry, please contact: